 He is a USA Cycling Level I Coach, a certified Personal Trainer since 2001 and Pro 1,2, 3 Cyclist.
 He has over 15 years of experience in fitness, cycling and triathlon.
-Many of his client's state that the key to their overall improvement happened after having a proper bike fit by Coach Dennis.
+Many of his clients state that the key to their overall improvement happened after having a proper bike fit by Coach Dennis.

-He also leads Full Circle's weekly Fast Fit Friday program and is known for getting all the right muscles strengthened for the best function and performance.
 His coaching motivation comes through the success of his clients.
 He guides each of them toward their personal goals and highest physical potential.